- Books, Literature, and Writing»

 “Well,” Cullen began to explain about that wardrobe, but then, being puzzled, he stopped and asked, “Narnia?
 What’s that?”

-Then, Cullen at Kha-mune’s house for some tea and a sampling of Narnia’s chili, Kha-mune continued talking about his Narnia, his long beloved homeland, and how it has changed from what it was to its now corrupt habitat.
+Then, Cullen and Kha-mune journeyed together to Kha-mune's house.
+There, Cullen enjoyed some tea and a sampling of Narnia’s chili, Kha-mune continued talking about his Narnia, his beloved homeland, and how it has changed from what it was to its now corrupt habitat.

 “It’s been dark and cold here for thousands of years,” Kha-mune began, “Ever since the evil one gained control of it all through his cunning and deceptive talk.
 His false promises of a more fulfilled life led many naïve ones astray to follow his ways and schemes.
 It’s dark and cold here all the time, even during the day.”